MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 - Accessing the Teams Preview environment for Places Features
 - Configuring Places for your organization

-## You may also opt in to try additional features as they become available
+### You may also opt in to try additional features as they become available

 The following features are available for early access as part of the public preview program.
-We'll release these features in waves as we ramp-up capacity to meet demand:
+We'll release these features in waves as we ramp up capacity to meet demand:

 - **Places Finder:** Book desks or rooms with the value of additional data: images of the space, floorplans, information about technology available.
 - **Intelligent Booking:** Receive recommended rooms or desk pools and with one select, book suggested space or browse other suggestions.